zizmorcore/zizmor/docs/development.md

 - Which criticality should we assign for this new finding?
 - Which confidence should we assign for this new finding?
 - Should this new audit be pedantic at all?
-- Does this new audit require using the Github API, or is it entirely off-line?
+- Does this new audit require using the Github API, or is it entirely offline?

 When developing a new `zizmor` audit, there are a couple of implementation details to be aware of:

 - All existing audits live in a Rust modules grouped under `src/audit` folder
-- The expected behaviour for all audits is defined by the `WorkflowAudit` trait at `src/audit/mod.rs`
+- The expected behavior for all audits is defined by the `WorkflowAudit` trait at `src/audit/mod.rs`
 - The expected outcome of an executed audit is defined by the `Finding` struct at `src/finding/mod.rs`
 - Any `WorkflowAudit` implementation can have access to an `AuditState` instance, as per `src/state.rs`
 - If an audit requires data from the GitHub API, there is a `Client` implementation at `src/github_api.rs`